rali-udem/jsRealB/README.md

     * [Français](https://observablehq.com/@lapalme/nouvelles-experiences-avec-jsrealb "Nouvelles exp&#xE9;riences avec jsRealB / Guy Lapalme / Observable")

 ## Design of the system
-The current version (4.5) is a redesign and reimplementation of the previous version while keeping intact the external interface, i.e. same name of functions for building constituents, for option names and for global functions.
+Version 4.5 was a redesign and reimplementation of the previous version while keeping intact the external interface, i.e. same name of functions for building constituents, for option names and for global functions.
 This means that applications using only the external interface of `jsRealB` can be run unchanged.
 Version 4.0 added the dependency notation.

 [This document](Architecture/README.md) first describes the transformation steps within the realizer using a few examples.
 It then gives an overview of the implementation explaining the role of the main classes and methods.